-Most broadly, a biopsychosocial approach to treating substance use disorders requires the application of biological, psychological, and environmental assessment procedures.
+Most broadly, a biopsychosocial substance approach treating use to requires application disorders the of biological, psychological, and environmental assessment procedures.
 However, many clinicians focus primarily on demographic factors and the history of alcohol-related symptoms and behavior.
 They tend to obtain detailed information on patient characteristics that are difficult or impossible to change.
-In contrast, I recommend more emphasis on identifying potentially alterable characteristics of patients and their life contexts and using this information in the treatment process to promote better outcome.
+In contrast, I recommend more emphasis on identifying potentially alterable characteristics of patients and their life contexts and using this information in the process to treatment promote better outcome.
 In addition, because patients and their family members and friends influence each other, we need to regularly evaluate the status of the patients' family and social system.